loopstick/CCA_DigitalElectronics_Spring2020/README.md

 ### Week 15: Friday, May 8, 2020
 - No class - End of Year Reviews for Year Zero and Year One
+- Final project write-up due - all on GitHub
+- load-in for Interface show

-## Friday, May 8, 2020, 9am - Project Writeup due
+## Friday, May 8, 2020, 9am - Final Project Writeup due!

 ## Saturday, May 9: Interface Show!!!!
 	7PM to 9:30PM